-Thinned/disappeared retinal layers including the photoreceptor layer/junction between inner and outer segment of photoreceptors were shown by OCT in the parafoveolar region.
-OCT also detected the subclinical CME (Figure 5a).
+region a thinned/disappeared some retinal layers including the photoreceptor layer/junction between inner and outer segment of photoreceptors.
+OCT also detected the subclinical cystoid macular edema (CME) (Figure 5a).
 Automated white-on-white threshold perimetry showed constricted peripheral visual field in both eyes (Figure 4).
 Dark adaptation testing showed prolonged rod dark adaptation in both eyes.
 We also performed magnetic resonance imaging of the brain with contrast which was unremarkable.
 Based on the clinical presentation of discrete mottled mid periphery of the retina and characteristic tubar visual field loss, hence typical FA and OCT findings, the patient was diagnosed with bilateral retinitis pigmentosa sine pigmento and cystoid macular edema.
 The patient was consulted about therapeutic options for CME.
 In an attempt to decrease the edema, treatment was started with instillation of dorzolamide three times daily in each eye.
-As a result of a one-month treatment, the reduction of macular edema was documented by OCT (Figure 5b), while BCVA improved to 1.0 in the right eye and 0.9 in the left eye.
-The patient was also seen five months later, and the improvement was 298 Karadžić J. et al.
+As a result of a one month treatment, the reduction of macular edema was documented by OCT (Figure 5b), while BCVA improved to 1.0 in the right eye (RE) and 0.9 in the left eye (LE).
+The patient was also seen five months later, and the improvement was maintained with BCVA unchanged (1.0 RE, 0.9 LE).

-Figure 4.
-Automated white-on-white threshold perimetry showing constricted peripheral visual field in both eyes maintained with BCVA unchanged (1.0 for the right eye, 0.9 for the left one).
 The patient did not receive any other kind of therapy for his condition.